Design Features

 The Tarhu System

 The tarhu family uses a unique system where an extremely light-weight wooden cone is suspended in a spherical body.
-The strings are connected to the cone, which functions in a similar way to a soundboard except that it is much lighter for the same area - compared to a violin soundboard, a tarhu cone is roughly the same area but 1/10th the weight.
-This gives the instruments an unprecedented level of sensitivity and an increased breadth in tone-colour variations.
+The strings are connected to the cone, which functions in a similar way to a soundboard except that it is much lighter for the same area - compared to a violin soundboard, a tarhu cone is roughly the same area, roughly the same overall stiffness, but 1/10th the weight.
+Compared to the bowed instruments from the East that use a skin “soundboard”, a tarhu cone is a similar weight to a skin top, but has much greater stiffness.
+This unusual relationship between stiffness and weight gives the tarhu an unprecedented level of sensitivity and an increased breadth in tone-colour variations.

 Aesthetics